SuperOfficeDocs/superoffice-docs/docs/ui/web-app/tutorials/ajax-create-followup/index.md

 > [!NOTE]
 > Make sure the `CacheConfigurations` key in the [ClientConfigurationProvider section][2] of *web.config* is set to false for any configuration file changes to take effect immediately.
 If you do not have that set to true, you must restart IIS (do an iisreset) for your changes to take effect and be observed.

-Since we wanted to create a follow-up appointment for a sale, we'll add a new button to the Sale page that calls our new server-side method from Javascript.
+Since we wanted to create a follow-up appointment for a sale, we'll add a new button to the Sale page that calls our new server-side method from JavaScript.

 Here is the declaration of the button in *SoSalePage.config*: